AlejoZito/NetCore3-DDD-Rest-API/README.md

 ![alt text](http://alejozito.com/github_images/diagramaInfra.JPG "Infrastructure diagram")

 ## REST
-The API is built around 5 resources: Charges, Payments, Invoices, Debts and Events.
+The API is built around 4 resources: Charges, Payments, Invoices and Events.
 Users could also be considered a resource, but in this solution it´s not central and was left out.
 ![alt text](http://alejozito.com/github_images/diagEntidades.JPG "Entitiy relationship diagram")